 MGM set for the film adaptation of The Yearling, 1940 with Gregory Peck & Jane Wyman

-Her works garnered several awards including an O. Henry Award in 1932 (for “Gal Young Un”) and the Newberry Honor in 1956 (for The Secret River).
+Her works garnered several awards including an O. Henry Award in 1932 (for “Gal Young Un”) and the Newbery Honor in 1956 (for The Secret River).
 Several of her works have been adapted for stage and screen.
 The story rights to The Yearling were purchased by MGM and an Academy Award winning film adaptation was released in 1946, increasing her fame.

 Marjorie Kinnan Rawlings home in Cross Creek, FL